Your Controller Reconciles the Cage, Comps, and Room Folios by Hand Because QuickBooks Sees None of It

 Exactly what you get

 You get accounting built for a property that runs a casino.
 Cage reconciliation automates so the count ties out without a multi-day manual effort, comp dollars allocate to revenue and expense across casino, hotel, and F&B, and room folios post live from the PMS.
 Title 31 currency-transaction and gaming reporting generate with an audit trail, tip and toke pools are accounted for correctly, and consolidated reporting spans every outlet, so month-end closes in days.
-It usually sits beside your GL and connects to your ERP (Enterprise Resource Planning) software development, POS (Point of Sale) system development, and business intelligence dashboards so finance, sales, and reporting share one source of truth.
+It usually sits beside your GL and connects to your ERP (Enterprise Resource Planning) software development, POS (Point of Sale) system development, and business intelligence (BI) dashboards so finance, sales, and reporting share one source of truth.

 How to choose a developer in Las Vegas